Frequency analysis and filter design for directed graphs with polar decomposition: Node-domain interpretation

 On the other hand, we denote the signal variation on \( \graph{\polarUni} \) as \textbf{in-flow variation} on \( \graph{\adjmat} \).
 A fundamental characteristic of \( \polarUni \) is its proximity to \( \adjmat \): it is the unitary matrix closest to \( \adjmat \) with respect to any unitarily invariant norm~\cite{graph_mining}.
-This relationship suggests that \( \polarUni \) is the nearest matrix to \( \adjmat \) for which graph multiplication remains lossless\footnote{The operation \(\polarUni\gsignalVec\) can be interpreted as ``shift" in the signal processing sense.
+This relationship suggests that \( \polarUni \) is the matrix (graph operator) nearest to \( \adjmat \) such that the signal norm is preserved after multiplication\footnote{The operation \(\polarUni\gsignalVec\) can be interpreted as ``shift" in the signal processing sense.
 The signal \(\gsignalVec\) can be perfectly reconstructed by the ``reverse shift" \(\polarUni\tran\).}, that is \( \norm{\gsignalVec}_2 = \norm{\polarUni\gsignalVec}_2 \).
 Furthermore, in cases where the graph \( \graph\polarUni \) is strongly connected, it is conjectured to be Hamiltonian~\cite{severini2003digraph, gutin2006hamilton}, implying that graph has a cycle containing each vertex exactly once.
 In situations where \( \graph{\polarUni} \) becomes disjoint, its individual sub-graphs retain the property of being supportive of unitary matrices, thereby ensuring that a Hamiltonian cycle persists within every sub-graph.
 This suggests that every node belongs to a minimum of one cycle (including a potential self-loop) within \( \graph{\polarUni} \).
 Given this understanding, \( \graph{\polarUni} \) can be viewed as an alternative representation of \( \graph{\adjmat} \) that introduces additional edges to facilitate cycles.
 For instance, as depicted in Fig.~\ref{fig:symm_examples}, the graph \( \graph{\polarUni} \) incorporates four extra edges (illustrated as dashed red arrows), which allow the introduction of Hamiltonian cycles (e.g., 0-2-4-6-1-3-5-7-0).
 Consequently, the signal variation on \( \graph{\polarUni} \) captures not only the variation between nodes \( i \) and \( j \) connected by the edge \( \edge{i}{j} \) in \( \graph{\adjmat} \), but also the variation between the disconnected nodes \( j \) and \( k \) in \( \graph{\adjmat} \), provided their linkage potentially forms a cycle.
-In subsequent sections, we will empirically demonstrate the advantages of analyzing graph signals via \( \GFT{\polarUni} \) over \( \GFT{\adjmat} \), given its dual properties of close similarity to \( \adjmat \) and its Hamiltonian cycle inclusion.
+In subsequent sections, we will empirically demonstrate the advantages of analyzing graph signals via \( \GFT{\polarUni} \) rather than \( \GFT{\adjmat} \), given its dual properties of close similarity to \( \adjmat \) and its Hamiltonian cycle inclusion.